Serra dos Aimorés, Minas Gerais: Social indicators

-The highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
+In terms of HDI, the highest ranking municipality in Minas Gerais in 2000 was Poços de Caldas with 0.841, while the lowest was Setubinha with 0.568.
 Nationally the highest was São Caetano do Sul in São Paulo with 0.919, while the lowest was Setubinha.
 In more recent statistics (considering 5,507 municipalities) Manari in the state of Pernambuco has the lowest rating in the country—0,467—putting it in last place.

+Health and education

 There were 6 health clinics (2 specialized) (2006).
 Patients with more serious health conditions are transported to Nanuque.
 Educational needs were met by 10 primary schools, 1 middle school, and 5 pre-primary schools.